About the Byzantine Studies Association of North America

 The new BSANA website will eventually contain comprehensive information about past and present BSCs and about activities of the two national committees (USNCBS and CCB) under its aegis.
 Please send any suggestions for improvements to:

-The 2015 conference will be held from October 22 – October 25 in New York City.
+The 2016 conference will be held at Cornell University from Thursday evening October 6 – Sunday, October 9, 2016

 Graduate student travel reimbursements